ec500-software-engineering/case-study-YanzuWuu/readme.md

 Testing: describe unit/integration/module tests and the test framework
 ----
 How are they ensuring the testing is meaningful?
 Do they have code coverage metrics for example?

 What CI platform(s) are they using (e.g. Travis-CI, AppVeyor)?

 What computing platform combinations are tested on their CI?
 E.g. Windows 10, Cygwin, Linux, Mac, GCC, Clang

 Answer:

 a.
 They use codecov to test the code coverage metrics.

 b.
 They use Travis-CI to test the units.

 c.
 Linux environment is tested on Travis-CI.

 Software architecture in your own words
 -----
 Including:How would you add / edit functionality if you wanted to?
 How would one use this project from external projects, or is it only usable as a standalone program?

 What parts of the software are asynchronous (if any)?

-Please make diagrams as appropriate for your explanation How are separation of concerns and information hiding handled?
+Please make diagrams as appropriate for your explanation

+How are separation of concerns and information hiding handled?

-What architectural patterns are used
+What architectural patterns are used？

 Does the project lean more towards object oriented or functional components

 Answer:

 a.
 Before wanting to add a new algorithm, which is usually a major and lengthy undertaking, we ought to start with “Know issue” on their github, in case some change may already have solutions.
 And they have some issue tags for the beginner to get familiar with contribution.
 Some “help wanted” issues also need contributors to solve.

 Any sort of documentation is ok if we want to make some change, and we have to generate a HTML output by typing make html from the doc/ directory.When you change the documentation in a pull request, CircleCI automatically builds it.
 Also, use pytest package to test the units.